Healthy Recipes Blog

 The small ones will be ready faster.
 Bigger ones will need more time in the oven, and then you run the risk of burning the coating.

-If you do use bigger ones, you'll need to bake them for 20-25 minutes (their internal temperature should reach 165°F).
+If you use bigger ones, you'll need to bake them for 20-25 minutes (their internal temperature should reach 165°F).
 If that's the case, loosely cover them with foil after the first 15 minutes to protect them from burning.

 Serving Suggestions